 This course is intended for anyone working in a first-responder capacity or works in a healthcare setting.
 All nurses (RN, LPN, CNA), MDs, Dentists, EMTs and Paramedics must be current at this level.
 In addition, other healthcare providers such as Physical Therapists and Chiropractors, as well as personnel in the office, should be certified to this level.

 The course includes CPR techniques for all age groups—Adult, Child and Infant.
 It includes use of an AED, barrier devices and Bag Valve Masks.
 Finally, it includes relief of obstructed airway techniques.

-The on-line course requires that the student take the “HeartCode BLS” course available from the AHA.
-Once that two-hour course is complete you may take the two-hour “BLS Skills Session.”
+The on-line course requires that the student take the “HeartCode BLS” course from the AHA.
+Once that two-hour course is complete you may take the three-hour “BLS Skills Session.”
 The advantage of this approach is increased flexibility combined with smaller class sizes in the skills session.